 1. How to Install Plex on a Synology NAS

-5. You will be prompted with two options.
+3. You will be prompted with two options.
 The first is to run the normal installation and claim the server (link it to your Plex user account) at a later time.
-It’s generally easiest to claim the server now, so that it’s automatically attributed with your Plex user account as soon as the install finishes.
+It’s generally easiest to claim the server now so that it’s automatically attributed to your Plex user account as soon as the installation finishes.
 Select Install using Plex Claim Token and then click Get Plex Claim Token.

-6. You will then need to sign-in to Plex.
+4. You will then need to sign in to Plex.

-7. After you sign-in, a claim token will be shown.
+5. After you sign in, a claim token will be shown.
 Copy the claim code.

 This is how the Synology Plex server will look when it’s successfully claimed.

 8. You will receive a message stating that permission must be granted in order for Plex to access your media.
 There are very clear instructions given by Plex, but the main thing you need to do is modify the permissions of the shared folders where Plex will be reading your media and give the PlexMediaServer user the correct permissions.